 Hidden Assets & Divorce in New Jersey | What You Need to Know

 Assets in contested divorces go through the equitable distribution process, wherein courts will essentially determine which spouse gets what assets.
 Because of this, spouses will sometimes try to hide assets to preserve them for themselves.
 This is unacceptable.
-Please continue reading and speak with our Chatham divorce attorneys to learn more about hidden assets & divorce and how our firm can help you.
+Please continue reading and speak with our Morristown divorce attorneys to learn more about hidden assets & divorce and how our firm can help you.
 Here are some of the questions you may have:

 What are some of the most common ways that spouses hide assets from divorces?